bufbuild/protobuf-es/MANUAL.md

 ### Wrapper messages from google/protobuf/wrappers.proto

 [wrappers.proto][google/protobuf/wrappers.proto] defines a message for every Protobuf primitive type.
-The messages are useful for embedding primitives in the `google.protobuf.Any` type, or to distinguish between the absence of a primitive field, and its default value.
+The messages are useful for embedding primitives in the `google.protobuf.Any` type, or to distinguish between the absence of a primitive field and its default value.

-For convenience, we generate fields that use one of the wrapper messages as "unboxed" optional primitives:
+For convenience, it generates fields that use one of the wrapper messages as "unboxed" optional primitives:

 ```typescript
 /**